Analyze Team Reports for audit

 - If you want to run only specific reports, Change

-reports;RUN_ALL = False REPORTS = { 'ExceptionRecords': 1, 'Matched': 0, 'MISMATCH': 0, 'MissingInMX': 1, 'MissingInSAA': 0, 'UnclassifiedException': 0, }
+RUN_ALLtoFalseand set your report as1or0inREPORTSdictionary.1-> automation will run the report0-> automation will not run the report Example: If you want to only run,ExceptionRecordsandMissingInMXreports;RUN_ALL = False REPORTS = { 'ExceptionRecords': 1, 'Matched': 0, 'MISMATCH': 0, 'MissingInMX': 1, 'MissingInSAA': 0, 'UnclassifiedException': 0, }

 - To run specific report in the

-dict, it has a counterpart setup inmain.py
+REPORTSdict, it has a counterpart setup inmain.py.- Go to

-module.from pipelines.exception_records import ExceptionRecordsPipeline from pipelines.matched import MatchedPipeline from pipelines.mismatch import MismatchPipeline from pipelines.mx import MissingInMXPipeline from pipelines.saa import MissingInSaaPipeline from pipelines.unclassified_exception import UnclassifiedExceptionPipeline pipes = [ ExceptionRecordsPipeline, MismatchPipeline, UnclassifiedExceptionPipeline, MatchedPipeline, MissingInSaaPipeline, MissingInMXPipeline ]
+main.pyand add the pipeline class of the specific report inpipesarray and make sure IMPORT THAT PIPELINE CLASS frompipelinesmodule.from pipelines.exception_records import ExceptionRecordsPipeline from pipelines.matched import MatchedPipeline from pipelines.mismatch import MismatchPipeline from pipelines.mx import MissingInMXPipeline from pipelines.saa import MissingInSaaPipeline from pipelines.unclassified_exception import UnclassifiedExceptionPipeline pipes = [ ExceptionRecordsPipeline, MismatchPipeline, UnclassifiedExceptionPipeline, MatchedPipeline, MissingInSaaPipeline, MissingInMXPipeline ]

 - Go to

-Every reports that is being run has its corresponding Pipeline Class in pipelines
+Every reports that is being run has its corresponding Pipeline Class in pipelines module.

-Each reports is separated in different py file in pipelines
+Each reports is separated in different py file in pipelines directory, with filename representing it's report name.

-Example of the report string, and how to import into main.py
+Example of the report string, and how to import into main.py:

 Initialize the pipeline class